Naomi Seibt: Views and public image

-As of 2025, Seibt has been widely described as far-right.
+As of 2024, Seibt has been described as far-right and sometimes as extreme-right.
 She is affiliated with, and openly endorses, the far-right party AfD.
 In 2020, the Neue Zürcher Zeitung described Seibt as a "right-wing Youtuber" who "attacks climate science in her videos".
 The Guardian described her as a "so-called 'YouTube influencer' who tells her followers that Thunberg and other activists are whipping up unnecessary hysteria by exaggerating the climate crisis".
 Seibt self-identifies as libertarian.

 Seibt was previously a paid conservative blogger and was promoted as "Anti-Greta", in response to Greta Thunberg, aligning herself with AfD.
 This image was further propagated in 2019 by the Heartland Institute, who compared her to Thunberg in promotional anti-climate change campaigns.
 In a 2020 interview with The Washington Post, Graham Brookie, the director of the Atlantic Council's Digital Forensic Research Lab, commented on Seibt's approach to Thunberg's message on climate, in which she counters Thunberg's "I want you to panic" by saying in a video posted on Heartland's website that "I don't want you to panic.
 I want you to think".
 Brookie said in an email: "While it is not outright disinformation, ... it does bear resemblance to a model we use called the 4d's — dismiss the message, distort the facts, distract the audience, and express dismay at the whole thing.
 The tactic is intended to create an equivalency in spokespeople and message.
 In this case, it is a false equivalency between a message based in climate science that went viral organically and a message based in climate skepticism trying to catch up using paid promotion."

-Seibt's influence was boosted in 2024 by Elon Musk reposting her videos on X, the social media platform formerly known as Twitter.
-Musk re-tweeted a Seibt video calling on CDU leader Friedrich Merz to ally with the AfD instead of a German centre-left party like the Greens, with Musk saying "Only the AfD can save Germany."
+Seibt's influence was boosted in 2024 by Elon Musk reposting her videos on X. Musk re-tweeted a Seibt video calling on CDU leader Friedrich Merz to ally with the AfD instead of a German centre-left party like the Greens, with Musk saying "Only the AfD can save Germany."
 She has also been accused of promoting white nationalist ideas on X by directly engaging with groups such as QAnon, along with related accounts and channels that propagate conspiracy theories.
 She has likewise endorsed figures directly associated with white nationalist movements, supporting their views.

-She has also been found to spread disinformation on X, including false claims about COVID-19, Jeffrey Epstein, Pizzagate and climate-related content.
-A number of academic and journalistic publications have emphasised the links in her ideological beliefs between climate change denialism, white nationalism, and culture wars (including Islamophobia).
+She has also been found to spread disinformation on X, including several false claims linked to far-right and white nationalist online groups across multiple platforms, such as COVID-19 and climate-related content.
+A number of academic and journalistic publications have emphasised the links in her ideological beliefs between climate change denialism and white nationalism.
 In 2020, she was also found to be promoting disinformation, and acknowledging far-right conspiracy theories propagated by groups related to QAnon.